 - Increasing your safety and independence

 - Looking at priorities and different ways to deal with everyday tasks

 - Advising on saving your energy, managing fatigue, anxiety and breathlessness

 - Giving support and education to your family / carers

-- Working with other agencies such as community carers to meet your needs if being discharged from the Hospice
+- Working with other agencies to support your care when being discharged from the Hospice

 What You Can Expect